armendp/Loan_Performance_Analysis/README.md

 ## Overview <a name="overview"></a>
-To ensure continous portfolio profitability, we analyze loan data to measure current loan performance and identify any underlying risks
+To ensure continuous portfolio profitability, we analyze loan data to measure current loan performance and identify any underlying risks

 **Goals**
 1. Provide insights into how the loans are performing